Introducing the Risk Center’s 2021-22 Undergraduate Fellows

 Sharon Lee is a senior in the School of Arts & Sciences majoring in Political Science and minoring in Environmental Studies and Legal Studies & History.
 Sharon is interested in creative solutions to facilitate international cooperation to address climate risks; the politicization of climate policies both at the national and international levels; the Environmental, Social, and Governance (ESG) factors that influence the private sectors’ priorities; and the fostering of effective private and public sector partnerships to manage climate risks.

 Vanessa Liew is a junior in the Wharton School majoring in Economics, with concentrations in Business Economics & Public Policy and Marketing & Operations Management.
-Vanessa is interested in mobilizing capital for positive environmental impact, particularly the nascent ESG space and sustainable investing.
+Vanessa is interested in mobilizing capital for positive environmental impact, particularly through the nascent ESG space and sustainable investing.

 Yuzhou Lin is a senior in the School of Arts & Sciences majoring in Mathematics and is a University Scholar.
 He has sub-matriculated into the M.S.E in Data Science.
 Yuzhou is interested in the applications of modern computational and statistical methods in modeling the occurrences of various natural hazards, investigating associated risk factors, and evaluating policies for disaster mitigation.